-With a framework supported by internal, external, and personal perspectives in place, it’s time to build the Return-to-Work Plan.
+With a framework supported by internal, external, and personal perspectives in place, it’s time to build the Return-to-Workplace Plan.
 First, companies must continually assess, implement, and monitor to ensure the organization is responsive to the evolving perspectives of its key stakeholders.

-DEFINE A TARGET DATE – Establishing a target date for a Return–to–Work Plan is critical to mobilize parties responsible for the infrastructure and processes that will support the return of employees and vendors to the work site.
+DEFINE A TARGET DATE – Establishing a target date for a Return–to–Workplace Plan is critical to mobilize parties responsible for the infrastructure and processes that will support the return of employees and vendors to the work site.
 Establishing a target re-opening date can be driven a few simple questions: